Monthly Archives: January 2017

 Two specimens, Peregrine Falcon egg clutches, anatum subspecies, Carnegie Museum (photo by Steve Rogers)

 What good is a museum collection of bird eggs?
-In the case of peregrine falcons, egg collections helped save the species.
+In the case of peregrine falcons, museum egg collections helped save the species.

 By the mid 1960s, seed dressings were already banned in Britain but the peregrine population was still crashing and Derek Ratcliffe wondered if something else was going on.
 Since 1951 he and other peregrine monitors had seen many broken eggs in eyries and frequent nest failure.
 Ratcliffe wondered if peregrine eggs were collapsing because the eggshells were thin.
 He decided to find out.